 - Directly from the project explorer

-Drag your CSV/JSON file from the project explorer to the action.
+Drag your CSV/JSON file from the project explorer to the call the script action.

 2. By selecting the file from Windows explorer

 Click on the file icon to search your file from Windows explorer